jferard/fastods/README.md

 ## Platforms and dependencies
 FastODS has no runtime dependency beyond the standard Java Library version 6 or higher.
 Even the XML code is manually produced.

+However, specific modules like `fastods-crypto` and `fastods-extra` have dependencies, but those are usually not needed.

 FastODS works on Android (tested on *Android 9 Pie*, see [this issue](https://github.com/jferard/fastods/issues/180)).